-There are four types: core, stream specific, electives (student selected electives) and bridging courses that students will take over the 4 years of the study programme.
+There are four types: core, stream specific, electives and bridging courses that students will take over the 4 years of the study programme.
 The first type consists of core units that all students must take.
 The second type consists of optional units related to either Speech & Language Therapy or Audiology.
-Students will be expected to choose one track, either Speech & Language Therapy or Audiology, at the end of the first year's first semester of study.
+Students will be expected to choose one track, either Speech & Language Therapy or Audiology, at the end of the first semester of study.
 The Audiology track will be open only to students who have passed Physics at the GCE Advanced Level examination.
-The third type is units which are bridging courses, and which will not be taken into calculation of the final GPA.
-Student Selected Electives (SSEs) are offered at the end of semester 6 (year 3) and are optional for students who are keen on developing their skills and competencies in areas related to Audiology and SLT.
+The third type are units which are bridging courses, and which will not be taken into calculation of the final GPA.